mongodb-js/compass/.github/PULL_REQUEST_TEMPLATE.md

 ## Types of changes
 <!--- What types of changes does your code introduce?
 Put an `x` in all the boxes that apply: -->
 - [ ] *Backport Needed*
 - [ ] Patch (non-breaking change which fixes an issue)
 - [ ] Minor (non-breaking change which adds functionality)
-- [ ] Major (fix or feature that would cause existing functionality to change)js": "^9.15.9",
+- [ ] Major (fix or feature that would cause existing functionality to change)